-The house construction is concrete on three sides, wood on the back, covered with white stucco, with a red clay tile hip roof.
+The house construction is masonry on three sides, wood on the back, covered with white stucco, with a red clay tile hip roof.
 The southern-facing main façade features three symmetrical bays, including a two-story tall pair of bays flanking the central entry, which is sheltered by a portico topped by a segmented-arch pediment.
 The cornices of the portico, doorway pediment, and roof, including the lines of the roof dormers, are all supported by ornate brackets, or modillions.
 The two-story porch is supported by four Corinthian columns and features Palladian entryways and windows.

 The front entry door, constructed of solid wood and accented by leaded glass sidelights, is topped by a rectangular transom and leads to a tiled vestibule opening onto a central hall.

 The newel posts of the flying staircase feature three designs and a mahogany bannister.
 Five bowed stained-glass windows, two of which are on interior walls, and a handsome grandfather clock, grace the circular landing where the staircase splits.

 From the central hall and to the left is a living room of 22×26 feet, featuring an ample fireplace and French doors opening onto the tiled, palm corridor.
 A half bath is located to one end of the corridor, the porte-cochère on the other.